 Our profitability has historically been highly seasonal.
 Our second fiscal quarter, ending December 31, includes the majority of the holiday shopping season and has become our strongest quarter for sales of our consumer-oriented products, such as holiday cards, calendars, photo books, and personalized gifts.
-Operating income during the second fiscal quarter represented 62%, 61%, and 72% of annual operating income in the years ended June 30, 2015, 2014, and 2013, respectively.
+Operating income during the second fiscal quarter represented 86%, 62%, and 61% of annual operating income in the years ended June 30, 2016, 2015, and 2014, respectively.
+The increase in operating income seasonality for fiscal 2016 was impacted by a goodwill impairment charge recognized during the third quarter of the current period.
+When excluding the impact of the goodwill impairment charge, operating income seasonality is consistent with prior periods.